-Push the control knob in and turn it to HI position.
+Push control knob in and turn it to HI position.
 The burner should light within a few seconds.

-After the burner ignites, turn the knob to adjust the flame size.
+Turn the knob to adjust the flame size.

 Flame will be almost horizontal and will lift slightly away from the burner when the burner is first turned on.
-A blowing sound may be heard the first few seconds.
+A blowing or hissing sound may be heard for 30 to 60 seconds.
 This normal sound is due to improved injection of gas and air into the burner.
-Put a pan on the burner before lighting it, or adjust the flame to match pan size as soon as it lights, and the blowing sound will stop.
+Put a pan on the burner before lighting it, or adjust the flame to match pan size as soon as it lights, and the blowing or hissing sound will be much less noticeable.